-Gene Mutations That Increase Addiction Probability Apply to Cannabis Abuse
+Gene Mutations For Addiction Apply to Cannabis As Well

-Any substance or activity can slip from enjoyable into addiction, but if you have these gene mutations, it’s more likely that you will slip.
+Any substance or activity can slip from enjoyable into addiction, but if you have these gene mutations, it’s more likely that you will make that slide.

 Cannabis is one of the most commonly used psychoactive substances in developed countries.
 This is partly due to medicinal properties that alleviate symptoms of depression, PTSD, chronic pain, among other conditions; but also a result of recreational use.
 Individuals with certain gene mutations are vulnerable to an abuse problem with cannabis.